6/8/2023

 Paul Raymond

-Yeah, the three main things, the SG&A portion, there's a lot of one-time stuff in this fast forward that kind of creates a little bit of disturbance, but we see some significant upside there.
-We've said our target is to get to 20% and lower of SG&A. So you have a few points, a couple of points right there.
+Yeah, the three main things, the SG&A portion, there's a lot of one-time stuff in this past quarter that kind of creates a little bit of a disturbance, but we see some significant upside there.
+You know, we've said our target is to get to 20% and lower of SG&A. So you have a few points, a couple of points right there.
 We think that we have a big upside on gross margins by moving more of our work to smart shoring.
 We're at 6% right now.
-The objective is get to 10 by the end of the fiscal year and also in the change of the business mix.
-You've seen we're doing more and more of the higher value stuff as we reduce again, the sum contractors focused on our people and high value projects.
-So those things combined, we think that we can get there.
-I mean, if you look at the cash generation that we have right now, even if revenues were flat, I mean, let's say the whole industry melted down for everybody, revenues were flat, we would still be generating $30 million of cash, which means we'd be leveraging really fast.
-And at some point, if I look at the stock of our company, we're probably the best deal out there.
-So I think we have all the tools to get to where we want to be on the strat plan.
-We're still looking at a 50-50 M&A and organic growth.
-We see some very interesting improvement opportunities from efficiency perspective, given our scale that we have today.
+The objective is to get to 10% by the end of the fiscal year.
+And also in the change of the business mix, you've seen we're doing more and more of the higher value stuff. as we reduce, again, the subcontractors focused on our people and high-value projects.
+So those things combined, we think we can get there.
+I mean, if you look at the cash generation that we have right now, even if revenues were flat, I mean, let's say the whole industry melting down for everybody, revenues were flat, we would still be generating $30 million of cash, which means we'd be deleveraging really fast.
+And at some point, If I look at the stock of our company, we're probably the best deal out there.
+So I think we have all the tools to get to where we want to be on this draft plan.
+We're still looking at the 50-50 M&A and organic growth.
+We see some very interesting improvement opportunities from an efficiency perspective, given our scale that we have today.
 So we like the position we're in right now.

 speaker